confluentinc/ksql/docs/developer-guide/ksqldb-clients/dotnet-client.md

 ksqlDB has a .NET client that enables sending requests easily to a ksqlDB server from within your .NET application, as an alternative to using the [REST API](../api.md).
 The client supports pull and push queries.
-Future versions may include the creation of streams and tables, as well as amdmin operations.
+Future versions may include the creation of streams and tables, as well as admin operations.

 The client sends requests using HTTP 1.1 with pull and push queries served by the [`/query-stream` endpoint](../../developer-guide/ksqldb-rest-api/streaming-endpoint.md#executing-pull-or-push-queries),